The Regional Medical Center (Orangeburg, South Carolina)

 The Regional Medical Center of Orangeburg & Calhoun Counties (or TRMC for short) is a 286-bed non-profit hospital in Orangeburg, South Carolina.
 It is owned and operated jointly by the counties of Orangeburg and Calhoun, governed by a 17-member board representing both counties.
 It is the only hospital for the two counties.

 History

 It was founded as a private hospital named Orangeburg Hospital in 1919 by Dr. Charles A. Mobley, a surgeon whose father and grandfather were also South Carolina surgeons.
 A nursing school was soon added.
 In 1924 the hospital had outgrown its original building, so a new hospital was built directly in front of the original one.
 By 1936 the staff consisted of eleven general medical practitioners and three surgeons.

 As of 1952 it was called the Orangeburg Regional Hospital and was owned by the city of Orangeburg.
-Originally restricted to white patients only, the hospital desegregated in 1965.
+Originally restricted to white patients only, the hospital vowed to desegregate in 1965; but didn't until after the Orangeburg Massacre (1968).